Arau/hugo-docs-playground/layouts/partials/content/troubleshoot/lio-init.md

 ### Reason:
 This indicates that since the Linux open source SCSI drivers are not enabled, StorageOS cannot start.
-The StorageOS DaemonSet enables the required kernel modules from the host system.
+The StorageOS DaemonSet enables the required kernel modules on the host system.
 If you are seeing these errors it is because that container couldn't load the modules.

 ### Assert